- In order to measure for a weightlifting belt, you need to measure your waist first. Remember, it’s not the waist size you use for your pants.

 What if you’re losing more than 50 lbs?

-There are many powerlifters in the world who have a gut and still wear a belt safely.
+Many powerlifters in the world have a gut and still wear a belt safely.
 You may have to buy one belt while you’re cutting and another after you lose all the weight.
 The other option I would consider is, to wait.

 Lose some fat and focus on technique with core stability for your heavy lifts.
 Shopping for a weightlifting belt will be a lot easier after you get closer to your goal weight.
 You can also check out our guide on belts for big and tall lifters.